DavidRaab/website/content/posts/2023-11-01-object-oriented-programming-in-c.md

 X=4; Y=1
 ```

 But remember.
 C does not have *automatic memory-management*.
 It doesn't automatically free any memory.
 You must explicitly free memory calling the `free()` function.
 This is an example I prefer to be implicit instead of being *explicit*.
+Other programmers will have a different opinion about this.

 If you don't free the memory, you will have [Memory Leaks](https://en.wikipedia.org/wiki/Memory_leak) in your program.
 Also be aware if you `free()` memory and still try to access (Read/Write) to a pointer, bad things will happen.